 But really, as cliche as it sounds, you can kind of take it to the next level in a lot of ways.
 The beauty with AdWords and the dauntingness of AdWords is that you can both target super precisely when it comes to searches.
 But you can really get precise when it comes to doing a lot of these other things as well to, like, further segment down your market that you’re trying to target and, yeah, use a lot of these strategies.

-Yeah, I mean, and a lot of the things…we’re going to talk mostly just about AdWords today, but a lot of these strategies can be employed on Facebook similarly.
+We’re going to talk mostly just about Google Ads today, but a lot of these strategies can be employed on Facebook similarly.
 Some of the more complicated bid adjustment strategies, I think maybe it’s specifically in regards to geos, you’re not going to be able to implement.
 But a lot of this, like, hyper-segmented, hyper-relevant messaging, when you break down your campaigns further and your targeting further, can be applied to other platforms.

 Clearly, a big chunk of money is spent locally.
 And then, of course, this day and age, everybody’s on their smartphones.
 So, 66% are going to be on their iPhone, their Android, whatever it may be, to discover those new local businesses.
 They’re going to trust a local business, especially when they’re in a new or unfamiliar area.